 Conventional loan terms are typically between 5 and 7 years and almost always include a final balloon payment at maturity.
 They usually have a rate “floor” as well, not going below a specific rate, regardless of how low rates in general go.
 Once the short loan term matures, the borrower is subject to rate increases, additional underwriting and possibly tightened credit criteria.
 If interest rates rise, this is a less favorable option for borrowers.
 As such, the borrower is at the mercy of the unpredictable rate environment.

-Texas Certified Development Co (CDC) partners with the borrower’s lender to assist in the SBA loan process.
-Since 1981, Texas CDC has been an advocate for small businesses and business owners, helping them grow their business through the SBA 504 loan program.
-Texas CDC works with the SBA and are experts in this area.
-With Texas CDC in their corner, business owners don’t have to navigate the SBA loan process alone.
+Since 1981, Texas Certified Development Company has been an advocate for small businesses and business owners, helping them grow their business through the SBA 504 loan program.
+As the oldest Certified Development Company (CDC) in Texas and the third largest independent CDC in the nation, TXCDC has a proven success record in helping businesses grow.
+With Texas CDC by their side, business owners don’t have to navigate the SBA loan process alone.

-Some major advantages for the SBA 504 program include financing for start-up or new businesses, construction projects, machinery and equipment, fixtures and furniture and other professional fees.
-In many cases, borrowers that are not able to obtain conventional financing can qualify for an SBA 504 loan.
-Lenders end up with better collateral coverage (loan-to-value ratios) than with conventional lending, making the SBA 504 program even more attractive to lenders.
+The SBA 504 program includes financing for start-up or new businesses, construction projects, machinery, equipment, fixtures, furniture, and professional fees.
+In many cases, borrowers unable to obtain conventional financing can qualify for an SBA 504 loan.
+Lenders end up with better collateral coverage (loan-to-value ratios) than with conventional lending, making the SBA 504 program attractive to lenders.